brianpetro/obsidian-smart-connections/README.md

 	- **Note**: Currently, to trigger a search of your notes, you must use a self-referential pronoun (ex.
 I, me, my, mine, we, us, our, ours).
 - You can continue the conversation by replying to the response or asking follow-up questions.

+#### How does Smart Chat retrieve information on my notes?

+The Smart Connections plug-in uses a retrieval strategy known as HyDE.
+Put simply, Smart Connections takes your prompt and uses embeddings to decide the top 20-30 notes in your vault that would provide an accurate response to the question.
+It then feeds these chosen notes to the OpenAI GPT model as a large, amalgamated prompt and returns an answer based on that information.

+If you ask questions on a topic which can be found across more than those 20 or 30 notes, the response may be less comprehensive.
+It is better to be as specific as possible with your questions, so that the HyDE process can feed only the most relevant notes to the GPT AI.

 #### Chat Features
 - **GPT-4 Support**: State-of-the-art AI model, GPT-4, is integrated into Smart Chat, offering advanced capabilities and improved performance in generating human-like responses.
 - **Context-aware responses**: Smart Chat understands the context of your notes, providing responses that are accurate and relevant to your specific content.